The Rush Job – poster, Typsettra, c1975

 Principal Typefaces

-Display: Left column, top to bottom; Skylark, Meridien Black, Blackmore Condensed*, ITC American Typewriter Light Condensed, ITC Machine Bold, Dominante Bold, Cicero Bold*.
+Display: Hand Lettering: The Rush Job; Left column, top to bottom; Skylark, Meridien Black, Blackmore Condensed*, ITC American Typewriter Light Condensed, ITC Machine Bold, Dominante Bold, Cicero Bold*.
 Center column; ITC Grouch, Andrich Minerva Light Italic, Contact Bold Condensed, Roslyn Gothic Medium, Americana Bold, Flange Extra Bold*, Roslyn Gothic Bold.
 Right column; Bernhard Gothic Extra Heavy, Goudy Bold, Felton Bold*, Ivernia Light*, Extension Bold*, Raleigh Medium*, Varsity Black. *typefaces exclusive to Typsettra.

 Text: Gill Sans Light (Berthold Diatronic)